iclm1/conflict-static-analysis/README.md

 ### Build

-To build the project, you will need Maven and Java 8 (or higher).
+To build the project, you will need Maven and Java 8 .

 You will need create a token on [GitHub](https://docs.github.com/pt/github/authenticating-to-github/creating-a-personal-access-token) to authenticate the use of the dependencies.
 Check the token's permissions.